Charles E W Bean, Diaries, AWM38 3DRL 606/209/1 - July - October 1918 - Part 1

 & horse transpt were

-streaming along the ^rd E4 V/B, 2
+streaming along the ^rd E of V/B rd,

-& bateries lumbering up &
+& batteries limbering up &

 galloping up into action.

-To crown Everything German
+To crown everything German

 prisoners coming back by

-the score into the middle of all
+/ score into / middle of all

 this - astonished.